rocicorp/replicache/README.md

   * Success, but an informational message returned to caller and logged
 * HTTP 3xx
   * Redirects are followed by Replicache
-* HTTP 5xx:
-  * Replicache Server will retry until the request succeeds
-* HTTP 408 (Request Timeout), 429 (Too Many Requests) and 400 with `X-Replicache-OutOfOrderMutation`:
+* HTTP 5xx, 408 (Request Timeout), 429 (Too Many Requests) and 400 with `X-Replicache-OutOfOrderMutation`:
   * Replicache will wait and retry the request later with exponential backoff
 * All other HTTP 4xx:
-  * Replicache returns the error to caller and logs it, then continues
+  * Replicache returns the error to caller and logs it, then continues.
+That is for purposes of synchronization, this request has been handled.

 ### Response